ViolaFlower/Re-Console/README.md

 We always seek to be as up to date as possible regarding Minecraft versions and mods.
 Re-Console seeks to push the ecosystem forward by always being up to date.

-Re-Console is actively maintained for 1.20.1 and 1.21.
+Re-Console is actively maintained for 1.20.1 and 1.21.1.

 **Re-Console is currently available on Modrinth, Curseforge and GitHub.
 It is not hosted anywhere else.**

+Some of the features on this list may not be present in the Curseforge version due to licensing restrictions

 ![Features](https://cdn.modrinth.com/data/cached_images/97029679acef552aaa93810310bee9e0f287dc5d.webp)